containers/podman-desktop/website/docs/podman/gpu.md

 #### Version mismatch

-You may encounter the following error inside the containers
+You might encounter the following error inside the containers:

 ```
 # nvidia-smi
 Failed to initialize NVML: N/A
 ```

-This problem is related to a mismatched between the CDI (Container Device Interface) and the installed version.
+This problem is related to a mismatch between the Container Device Interface (CDI) and the installed version.

-To fix this problem you need to generate a new CDI specification by running the following **inside the podman machine**
+To fix this problem, generate a new CDI specification by running the following inside the Podman machine:

 ```
 nvidia-ctk cdi generate --output=/etc/cdi/nvidia.yaml